-During the year arc21 produced regular reports to the Joint Committee and the Steering Group setting out the waste management contracts key performance indicators of the organisation compared to the corporate plan.
+During the year, arc21 produced regular reports to the Joint Committee and the Steering Group setting out the waste management contracts key performance indicators against the corporate plan.
 It is the intention to continue this process as part of the normal ongoing activities of the organisation.

-A new Waste Management Plan was developed in 2014/15 and is available on arc21's website.
-The Plan was further updated in 2015/16 to take into account the revised geographic areas of the new Council structures.
-A new Waste Management Plan is currently being considered on an 11 Council basis, not an arc21 region basis, and discussions are currently underway involving the three main parties involved, the 11 Councils, the Department (DAERA) and arc21.
+The last update of the Waste Management Plan, developed in 2014/15, is available on arc21's website, and was further updated in 2015/16 to take into account the revised geographic areas of the new council structures.
+A new Waste Management Plan is currently being considered on an 11 council, not an arc21 region basis and discussions are currently underway involving the three main parties involved - the councils, the Department (DAERA) and arc21.
+This process is being facilitated on the Department's behalf by WRAP and arc21 awaits the outcome to enable its specific role to be determined in taking the Waste Management Plan forward.